Ankithasrao/Interview-Questions---AWS-DevOps/README.md

 Interview-Questions --- AWS-DevOps

-This repository contains a curated list of AWS DevOps interview questions from various sources designed to help devops folks prepare effectively for interviews.
-The questions cover a wide range of DevOps tools and practices.
+This repository contains a curated list of AWS DevOps interview questions from various sources.

-Tech Stack Covered
 The questions and examples in this repository encompass the following technologies and tools commonly used in DevOps workflows:

 1. Infrastructure as Code (IaC): Terraform, CloudFormation